STommydx/COMP4321-Project-Meta/README.md

 It is recommended to use docker compose for starting up the whole search engine stack instead of installing it separately.
 It is done in the backend directory `COMP4321-Project` where `docker-compose.yml` resides.

 By default, it assumes the RocksDB is stored in `$PWD/db`.
 You may want to change the mount path or use docker volume instead by modifying `docker-compose.yml`.

+It is required for the web to be crawled for at least once.
+Please refer to [Crawling and Pre-requisites](#crawling-and-pre-requisites) section below.

 ```bash=
 docker-compose build